 Edit the “SEO TITLE”.
 This is the Page Title Tag that Google was talking about.
 Put a SEO Friendly title there and try to use your keyword early on.
 Then do the same thing for the meta description which is what Google will show people in the SERP when your result comes up.

 The last thing I did was add Arnie’s Lawn Care a few more times on the website.
 Yoast reminded me that I did not have the keyword in my homepage text.
 Once I did this I got the Green Circle seal of approval from YOAST.

 ***Take a screenshot that looks similar to this ^^^ to turn in.
 (Do not worry too much about green and orange.
 If it is red there is a problem but green or orange is good enough for this assignment) If you write too much or too little that can be a problem so make sure you write enough to hit the sweet-spot.***

 The Google guide gives all the best practices for the meta tags so please be sure to review those.

 The following is from the top of the google SEO guide:

 In order to help Google find our content we always need to create a sitemap of all our content.
 The best sitemap is an XML sitemap because it has multiple sitemap “directories.”
 For example it can tell Google all the pages on your site in one file, and all the images on your site in another file.

 Nowadays there are plenty of plugins that will create XML sitemaps for us.
 One of those plugins is YOAST which we already installed.
 I will first show you where to find your sitemap URL and then show you how you can share it with Google, which is through your Google Search Console.

 To Find you XML Site Map with YOAST, log into the back of your WordPress Dashboard.

-Hover over SEO and then click GENERAL.
-Next Click on Features and then click the question mark ( ? )next to the XML SITEMAPS.
+Hover over Yoast SEO and then click SETTINGS.
+Next Click on View the XML SITEMAP.
 All this is shown in the image below.